anjilinux/project-flask-nginx-/README.md

 A Knowedge DB is coupled to the application for collaborative contributions on the subject opening technical discussions.
 At this stage the DB is local.

-Athough the scripts are small, pyinstaller generates 800M of files for sandalone distribution !!!
+Athough the scripts are small, pyinstaller generates 70M of files for sandalone distribution.